microsoft/playwright/docs/src/getting-started-cli-js.md

   npx playwright test test-1 --debug
   ```

-Step through your test until you come to the line where the test is failing.
-Click the Explore button to hover over elements in the screen and click them to automatically generate [selectors](./selectors.md).
-Copy the new selector and paste it in to your test and then re run the test to see it pass.

 <img width="1904" alt="image" src="https://user-images.githubusercontent.com/13063165/177560786-c561f428-3a81-415f-a3d4-9ba889ead99e.png"></img>

 To learn more about the Playwright Inspector please see the [Playwright Inspector](./inspector.md) docs.